qwefgh90/handyfinder/README.md

 - file's meta data show (modified timestamp, filename, path, size)
 - opening dir and logging search result and so on...
 - only utf-8
-- management of directory to be indexed and extension filtering manager
+- management of directory to be indexed and extension filtering
 - archive search